Trying to decide what honey to buy?

 Also some large packers will add corn syrup to honey to extend the shelf life so the honey looks nice and clear for consumers to buy.
 Would you consider this honey - we don't.
 There's a great article on our "Blog" about a recent study done on store bought honey including restaurants, grocery stores, etc. - please read it.

-The difference between our honey and our raw honey that we sell is simply this most honey will crystallize which is to turn to a solid from a liquid (only a few varieties in the world that won't).
+The difference between our honey and our raw honey that we sell is simply that most honey varieties will crystallize which is to turn to a solid from a liquid (only a few varieties in the world that won't).

 Our raw honey has never been heated or filtered, simply taken off the hives and bottled and will thus crystallize pretty quickly depending on the honey variety.
-Some raw honey will crystallize in a month - some will take many months or even years to crystallize.
+Some raw honey will crystallize in as little as 30 days (goldenrod honey) - some will take many months or even years to crystallize.
 We never use any heat at all in the bottling or extraction process for our raw honey.

 Now our "regular" honey is taken off the hives and slightly heated to 120 degrees, filtered and bottled.
 This does not pasteurize the honey as honey needs to be cooked at higher temperatures around 160 degrees for quite some time.
 This honey will also crystallize as well, but at a much slower rate since it has been slightly heated.